Session 30

 SuperCollider in action

-If you want to play with Forth or Joy, or experiment with different ways to pass parameters, or invent a new language that will change the world, you can do this, too.
+If you want to play with BF or Joy, or experiment with different ways to pass parameters, or invent a new language that will change the world, you can do this, too.

-This is, in a very real way, a rather long answer to a common question from students: Why Racket?
+This is, in a very real way, a rather long answer to a common question from students on Day 1 of this course:

 If you'd like to read more about the history and importance of McCarthy's Lisp, check out Paul Graham's essay, The Roots of Lisp.